jpedro/jpedro.github.io/random.md

 move to shinnier things.
 Managers want to close projects as "Mission Accomplished" (_cue George W. Bush_) and end the apologising.

+Touching code that barely works becomes a risky adventure, that only the approved go, and only when there’s a clear reward for it.

-Over time, fresh meat assigned to add features or fix stuff are only allowed to touch the minimal amount of code, in the smallest amount of time.
+Fresh meat assigned to add features or fix stuff are only allowed to touch the minimal amount of code, in the smallest amount of time.
 Say hello to cruft and the whole broken windows theory.
 And every 10 years, it's time for that big-bang rewrite.

-And that’s why everywhere you go, every company is "operating on a knife’s edge".
+And that’s why, everywhere you go, every company is "operating on a knife’s edge".